mozhoku/bezier_spline_task/README.md

 # Bezier Curve Tool for Unity Editor

 ## Description

-A Unity Editor extension for creating and editing Bezier curves directly in the Scene View.
+This is an Unity Editor extension for creating and editing Bezier curves directly in the Scene View.
 Useful for visualizing paths, lanes, or other curve-based systems in level design or gameplay tools.

 ## Features

 - Create and edit Bezier curves in the Unity Editor.